 How we talk and how we listen are always important, but when the pressure is on, our communication styles become even more important.
 During stressful times, it's easy to experience misunderstandings that sometimes result in adding more stress to the situation.
 At times like this, it's helpful to reexamine how we communicate.

-Whether we are communicating with lenders, creditors, or family members, the three principles for effective communication remain the same:
+Whether we are communicating with family members, co-workers or others, the three principles for effective communication remain the same:

 Stay focused.
 Discuss only the issue at hand.
 Getting off the track and bringing up old issues is confusing and irritating.
 Don't say things you don't mean and threaten things you won't carry out.

 Say less.
 Silence is helpful when emotions are strong, when we feel stressed, or when we are tired.
 Often, during those times, we say things we do not mean.
-We tend to exaggerate or escalate the situation to magnitudes that are not real.
+We tend to exaggerate or escalate the situation to a level that is not real.

 Listen with empathy.
 Put yourself in the speaker's shoes.
 Try to understand their perspective.
 You don't have to agree with the other point of view to understand or empathize with it.